vasu-coder/Shipglobal-/README.md

-we have run all folder seperatly usin npm start.
+we have run all folder seperatly using npm start.